mathewsSara/cardgame/README.md

 ## Deployment

-The site is available at https://pedantic-goldstine-3543e1.netlify.app/
+The site is available at https://pedantic-goldstine-3543e1.netlify.app/ and https://pedantic-haibt-87f000.netlify.app/

 This project was created by Sara Mathews and Johan Preus